natieboy/SurvivalGameReleases/README.md

 **Space** makes you jump
 **Left Shift** makes you run

+## Known Bugs
+- Placing yourself in terrain (Digging down, placing terrain above you) and then digging down makes you fall through the map! **I am trying to fix this, expect a fix soon!**

 ## Update history
 **0.1 Alpha - 20/05/2025**
 An editable infinite smooth terrain.
 This will later grow out to an amazing game!